Accelerating Physics-Based Electromigration Analysis via Rational Krylov Subspaces: Experimental Results

 First, we perform a simple sensitivity analysis to see how the model order $q$ and shift factors $\{\eta_{\text{nuc}}, \eta_{\text{post}}\}$ affect the accuracy of the proposed methods.

 We conduct a case study on a synthesized 500-segment interconnect tree representative of a typical block-level power grid.
-Table~\ref{tab:Sensitivity_overall} summarizes the accuracy of the proposed sensitivity analysis across different model orders for the synthesized 500-segment interconnect tree.
-We perform one time sweep over a set of candidate shift values $s_f$ to identify the optimal configuration of model order $q$ and shift factors $\{\eta_{\text{nuc}}, \eta_{\text{post}}\}$ that minimize the analysis error for both nucleation time and resistance change.
-As shown in the Table~\ref{tab:Sensitivity_ExtRaKrylovEM}, the sensitivity analysis identifies the optimal configuration $\{q^*=5,\; \eta_{\text{nuc}}^* = 0.2,\; \eta_{\text{post}}^* = 3.5\}$, which reduces the analysis error to below 0.00\% for both nucleation time and resistance change.
-In contrast, the baseline solver without sensitivity correction exhibits an error exceeding $-13.6\%$ for nucleation time.
+Table~\ref{tab:Sensitivity_overall} summarizes the errors obtained across different model orders for the synthesized 500-segment interconnect tree.
+We perform a coarse sweep over a set of candidate shift values $s_f$ to identify the optimal configuration of model order $q$ and shift factors $\{\eta_{\text{nuc}}, \eta_{\text{post}}\}$ that minimizes the analysis error for both nucleation time and resistance change.
+As shown in Table~\ref{tab:Sensitivity_ExtRaKrylovEM}, the sensitivity analysis identifies the optimal configuration $\{q^*=5,\; \eta_{\text{nuc}}^* = 0.2,\; \eta_{\text{post}}^* = 3.5\}$, which reduces the reported errors for both nucleation time and resistance change to 0.00\%.
+In contrast, the baseline solver without sensitivity correction exhibits a nucleation-time error exceeding 13.6\%.